16 On-Page SEO Examples That Will Rock Your World!

 If your site is well linked to and accessible to Googlebot, you will get indexed quickly and get faster rankings.

 Second, internal links distribute PageRank across your site.
-PageRank algorithm is arguably the most famous (and most important?) of the whole Google algorithms.
+PageRank algorithm is arguably the most famous (and most important?) of the whole Google algorithm.
 Not to get too much into that complicated topic, the more PageRank a page has, the higher it ranks in Google.

 And you can use internal links to funnel PageRank from one part of the site into another and from one page into another.